Beaches

 Beach Water Results

-Ledge Light Health District conducted routine bathing water sampling on Monday, August 28, 2023.
-The following area exceeded the bacterial action level set by the State of Connecticut:
+Ledge Light Health District conducted routine bathing water sampling on Monday, July 1, 2024.
+The following areas exceeded the bacterial action level set by the State of Connecticut:

-Please be aware that rain or other contamination events occurring before a sampling may contribute to elevated bacterial counts.
+Please be aware that rain or other contamination events that occurred before the routine weekly sampling may have contributed to elevated bacterial counts.
 Areas with stormwater runoff (storm drainpipes or extensive impervious surfaces) or low water turnover (inland bathing areas) are particularly vulnerable to increased bacterial counts following rainfall.
 We recommend all individuals responsible for the bathing areas take these events into consideration.

 Ledge Light Health District conducts weekly bathing water sampling from Memorial Day through Labor Day for the Towns and Cities of East Lyme, Groton, Ledyard, New London, Old Lyme, Stonington, and Waterford.